sourcegraph/handbook/content/engineering/distribution/managed/operations.md

 WARNING: Running our startup script twice is a potentially harmful action, as it is usually only ran once.

 More details: https://cloud.google.com/compute/docs/startupscript

+##Restarting for configuration updates

+SSH into the instance and run `docker-compose restart sourcegraph-frontend-0 sourcegraph-frontend-internal`